 (ii) Performance monitoring is conducted to confirm that the cleanup action is achieving or has attained cleanup standards and any other applicable performance standards, such as remediation levels or permit requirements.

 (10) Cleanup completion.
-Ecology determines whether cleanup of the site is complete based on the criteria in WAC 173-340-330(5)(b).
+Ecology determines whether cleanup of the site is complete based on the criteria in WAC 173-340-330(5).
 Typically, a cleanup is complete if no further remedial action is necessary to achieve cleanup standards at the site.
-For non-permanent cleanup actions, such as those involving containment of contamination, post-cleanup controls and monitoring may be necessary as part of the cleanup action to maintain and periodically review compliance with cleanup standards.
+For nonpermanent cleanup actions, such as those involving containment of contamination, post-cleanup controls and monitoring may be necessary as part of the cleanup action to maintain and periodically review compliance with cleanup standards.

 (11) Removal from contaminated sites list.
-After determining the cleanup of the site is complete, Ecology removes the site from the contaminated sites list under WAC 173-340-330 and adds the site to the no further action sites list under WAC 173-340-335.
+After determining the cleanup of the site is complete, ecology removes the site from the contaminated sites list under WAC 173-340-330 and adds the site to the no further action sites list under WAC 173-340-335.
 The no further action sites list identifies whether institutional controls or periodic reviews remain necessary at the site.

 (12) Post-cleanup controls and monitoring.
-For non-permanent cleanup actions, after the cleanup is completed and the site is delisted, one or more of the following post-cleanup remedial actions may be needed to control or monitor contamination remaining at the site.
+For nonpermanent cleanup actions, after the cleanup is completed and the site is delisted, one or more of the following post-cleanup remedial actions may be needed to control or monitor contamination remaining at the site.

 (a) Engineered controls.
 Engineered controls are containment or treatment systems that prevent or limit movement of, or exposure to, contamination.
 For example, materials may be placed over contaminated soils to limit contact with contamination.
 For a cleanup action to remain protective, engineered controls must be operated and maintained in accordance with the plan required under WAC 173-340-400.